 Our Analysis and Test Results

 Have you ever slept with the bedroom window open on a cool Fall night, only to wake up the next morning with that snug as a bug in a rug feeling?
-Your room is chilled, your pillow is cool, and you're feeling toasty and warm under your covers — that's the feeling you get after a night's rest in Country Squire 0.
-We spent several chilly nights in this bag and never once woke in the middle of the night shivering from head to toe.
-Scoring a 9 out of 10 for warmth, the Country Squire ranked at the top of warmth category, surpassed only by the Wenzel Grande.
+Your room is chilled, your pillow is cool, and you're feeling toasty and warm under your covers — that's the feeling you get after a night's rest in Slumberjack.
+We spent several chilly nights staying completely warm in this bag and never once woke up cold.

-Coming in at a whopping 84 inches long and 42 inches wide, the Country Squire 0 is the second-largest bag we tested, next the to the Teton Sports Celsius XXL.
-In fact, one of our testers took a wrong turn inside the bag and actually got lost for an hour.
-(You get our point, right?)
-Receiving a score of 9 out of 10 for comfort, this bag is cozy, soft, homey and spacious.
+Coming in at a whopping 84 inches long and 42 inches wide, the Slumberjack is one of the largest bags we've tested.
+In fact, one of our testers took a wrong turn inside the bag and actually got lost for an hour (You get our point, right?).
+This bag is cozy, soft, homey and very spacious.

-The poly/cotton, bed-sheet-like interior lining gave us a sense of being snuggled up in our own beds.
+The poly/cotton, bed-sheet interior lining gave us a sense of being snuggled up in our own beds.
 In our testing, we found that the interior fabric allows for easy tossing and turning, even when we slept with our clothes on.
-Although noticeably thinner than the Wenzel Grande, the Slumberjack's dense insulation and thick exterior liner provide a noticeable amount of natural padding.
+Although noticeably thinner than other bags on our list, the Slumberjack's dense insulation and thick exterior liner provide a noticeable amount of natural padding.

-We know you're a busy person, so we'll stop there, so you won't be reading this all day.
-Our point is, this bag is chock full of features that don't come with any other bag.
-Our favorites were the removable liner, which allowed us to do a quick wash job, and the large removable storage duffel.
+This bag is chock full of features that don't come with any other bag.
+Our favorites are the removable liner, which allowed us to do a quick wash job.
+We also really like the large removable storage duffel.
 It zips off in a snap, and quite often transported various loose items from the car to camp.

 The were only two features we were disappointed in: The bag's inability to resist water and the color of the interior liner.
 First, we found that the bag has virtually no water resistance.
-Check out our water test in the How We Test Section.
-However, in all fairness, it is normal for natural fiber bags like the Country Squire 0 and the Wenzel Grande to lack the ability to repel water.
+However, in all fairness, it is normal for natural-fiber bags like the Slumberjack to lack the ability to repel water.

-Second, although the bag's interior liner is incredibly comfortable, its light cream color makes it susceptible to dirt and stains, especially for families with young kids or people who like to unzip the bag all the way open to use as a picnic blanket.
+Second, although the bag's interior liner is incredibly comfortable, its light cream color makes it susceptible to dirt and stains, especially for families with young kids or for campers who like to unzip the bag all the way open to use as a picnic blanket.

-Most traditional rectangular bags are folded-in-half before being rolled up, but not the Country Squire.
+Most traditional rectangular bags are folded-in-half before being rolled up, but not the Slumberjack.
 Its full 42-inch width easily rolls up and flops, without effort, into its over-sized, attached duffel.
-We found it to be on of the easiest bags to roll up.
+We found it to be one of the easiest bags to roll up.
 All in all, we really didn't care that its packed size was triple the size of some of the bags we tested.

 Is this bag worth the price?
 We believe so.
 Especially if you like luxury and unique features.
-However, in the case of our second Editors' Choice, the Teton Sports Polara 3-in-1, there are other bags that may lack the features and luxury, but are made just as well, are warmer, more cozy, and less expensive.
+However, in the case of our second Editors' Choice, the Teton Sports Polara 3-in-1, there are other bags that may lack the luxury and craftsmanship but are just as warm, very cozy, and far less expensive.
 We feel you really can't go wrong either way.
 It's kinda up to you.
 If you love luxury and don't mind spending a little extra, then you'll love this bag.